 - Perform a building pressurization test if leaks aren’t visually detectable.
 Close all exterior doors, windows and fireplace flues.
-Turn off all combustion appliances like water heaters and gas-burning furnaces.
+Turn off all combustion appliances like gas-burning furnaces.
 Turn on all exhaust fans in the kitchen and bathroom or turn on a large window fan to suck air out of the rooms and make air leaks easier to detect.
 Light a stick or incense or wet your hand and pass either one over walls, around windows, doors, near the ceilings and anywhere air might escape.
 Leaks will make your hand feel cool and blow away the incense smoke.

 - Check for open fireplace dampers, which suck a large amount of heat out of the house.

 - Look for thermal tracking.
 Thermal tracking appears as dark marks or tracks on interior walls.
 Warm, moisture-laden air contacts cool walls or a ceiling and gives up some of its moisture as condensation.
 Some surface areas, particularly those where there are air leaks, become damper than others and airborne debris is trapped on those areas as warm air moves up the walls and over ceilings.
 Thermal tracking is sometimes misidentified as mold.

 - Understand U-factor.
 Windows are measured in U-factor, which is a measure of heat transfer (loss).
 U-factor takes into account airflow around the window and the emissivity of glass.
 Single-pane glass has a high emissivity (it radiates energy through itself at a high rate) and will transfer 84 percent of the infrared energy from a warm room outside to the cold air.